gear-tech/gear/README.md

 ## Implement and run your own blockchain application

-1. Write your own smart contract or take one from the available templates.
+1. Gear provides dApp [application templates](https://github.com/gear-academy) that cover various use cases - DeFi, DAO, NFT and more.
+Write your own smart contract or take one from the available templates.
 Adapt a template in accordance to your business needs.
-Gear provides templates for many dApp types - DeFi, DAO, NFT, Wallet, Staking, Oracle and more.
-[Application templates](https://github.com/gear-tech/apps).

 2. Test your smart contract off-chain, test it on-chain using a local node, then upload to Gear network.